Arrivals Showband Photo Gallery

 for an Irish beat group – The Stranger's version of Look

-Out, Here Comes To-Morrow.
-However, Jimmy (from Balbriggin, Co.
+Out, Here Comes Tomorrow.
+However, after a few gigs, Jimmy (from

 Dublin) soon felt working with a Cork based band was not going to

-work for him so he left after a few dates.
+work for him so he left after a few dates, leaving the band without

 It was then that the band